 Biery Cheese Co. is recalling speciality Longhorn Colby cheese due to potential contamination with Listeria monocytogenes, a bacterium that causes severe foodborne illness.

 Free Confidential Lawsuit Evaluation: If you or a loved one developed symptoms of food poisoning after eating any of the cheese products listed in this article, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 Update: Cheese Recall Expanded… AGAIN